Prajwal-koundinya/Space-Arcade-game/README.md

 # 🚀 Spaceship Arcade Game

-Welcome to the **Spaceship Arcade Game**, a retro-styled adventure where you pilot a spaceship through an asteroid field, avoiding collisions while blasting your way to a high score!
-This game combines exciting visuals with engaging gameplay mechanics.
+Welcome to the **Spaceship Arcade Game**, a retro-styled adventure where you pilot a spaceship through an asteroid field, avoiding collisions while blasting your way.

 ---